JosieHong/3dmolms-tutorial/docs/source/usage/finetune.rst

-Fine-tune on Your Own Data
+Fine-tune on your own data
 ==========================

 This section introduces how to fine-tune the model for regression tasks, such as retention time prediction, on your own data.